baguilar6174/node-monitoring-app/README.md

 If you need local mongo database

 - Install docker
-- Run `docker-compose up -d` This command create a local volumen in root project to save data.
+- Run `docker compose up -d` This command create a local volumen in root project to save data.

 **Important**: If you don't need mongo from Docker, set your configuration into `.env` file `docker-compose.yaml` create a container: